-The growth in our understanding about why people develop Diabetes Mellitus Type 2 (DMT2) is greatly out-pacing our present treatment strategy.
+The growth in our understanding of why people develop Diabetes Mellitus Type 2 (DMT2) is greatly out-pacing our present treatment strategy.

-In the early 1900’s, the primary fear about getting DMT2 was from the very elevated levels of blood sugar (glucose in the 400-700 mg/dl range) that would trigger a deadly condition called diabetic ketoacidosis.
-Diabetic ketoacidosis is very different than the mild ketoacidosis that occurs from restricting carbohydrates in the diet.
+In the early 1900s, the primary fear about getting DMT2 was from the very elevated levels of blood sugar (glucose in the 400-700 mg/dl range) that would trigger a deadly condition called diabetic ketoacidosis.
+Diabetic ketoacidosis differs from mild ketoacidosis, which occurs from restricting carbohydrates in the diet.

-In the more modern era, the development of additional blood sugar-lowering medications has given diabetics the ability to maintain their blood sugar HgbA1C levels less than 6.4%.
-Keeping one’s blood sugar in this range greatly reduces the toxic complications of blindness, numbness in the feet, kidney failure and amputations, and greatly increases survival.
+In the more modern era, the development of additional blood sugar-lowering medications has given diabetics the ability to maintain their blood sugar HgbA1C levels at less than 6.4%.
+Keeping one’s blood sugar in this range greatly reduces the toxic complications of blindness, numbness in the feet, kidney failure, and amputations and greatly increases survival.

-Today our understanding about DMT2 has grown even further.
+Today our understanding of DMT2 has grown even further.
 There is overwhelming evidence that DMT2 is fueled by a chronic elevation of inflammation chemicals released by white blood cells.
-Known as pro-inflammatory cytokines, these chemicals circulate throughout the blood stream and are capable of triggering a wide array of genetic disorders including DMT2.
+Known as pro-inflammatory cytokines, these chemicals circulate throughout the bloodstream and can trigger a wide array of genetic disorders, including DMT2.

-These inflammatory cytokines also activate other genes leading to the development of cancer, hypertension, Alzheimer’s dementia, and can cause direct damage to the tissues throughout the body which leads to sensory neuropathy (numbness in the feet), osteoarthritis, heart disease, osteoporosis and most dangerously, damage to the autonomic nervous system.
+These inflammatory cytokines also activate other genes leading to the development of cancer, hypertension, and Alzheimer’s dementia.
+It can cause direct damage to the tissues throughout the body, which leads to sensory neuropathy (numbness in the feet), osteoarthritis, heart disease, osteoporosis, and, most dangerously, damage to the autonomic nervous system.

 The persistent elevation of inflammation is why patients with controlled diabetes have a much higher incidence of cancer, strokes, and heart attacks than people without a diagnosis of DMT2.

-Cardiac autonomic neuropathy is a profound weakened state of the parasympathetic branch of the autonomic nervous system and results in the instability of heart rate control.
-Diabetics have other autonomic issues from parasympathetic dysfunction such as bloating, heartburn, constipation, widely fluctuating blood pressure, and gastroparesis.
+Cardiac autonomic neuropathy is a profoundly weakened state of the parasympathetic branch of the autonomic nervous system and results in the instability of heart rate control.
+Diabetics have other autonomic issues from parasympathetic dysfunction, such as bloating, heartburn, constipation, widely fluctuating blood pressure, and gastroparesis.

-In fact, the autonomic nervous system of a diabetic prematurely ages because of inflammation and often has a functional capacity of someone approximately 20 years older than a person the same age without diabetes.
-Autonomic function is critical to maintaining good health and a prolonged lifespan because a healthy autonomic nervous system is required for your brain to properly control your heart.
+In fact, the autonomic nervous system of a diabetic prematurely ages because of inflammation and often has the functional capacity of someone approximately 20 years older than a person the same age without diabetes.
+The autonomic function is critical to maintaining good health and a prolonged lifespan because a healthy autonomic nervous system is required for your brain to properly control your heart.

-Patients die from sudden cardiac death due to cardiac autonomic neuropathy because their heart rates will suddenly jump to 300 beats per minute, so they cannot maintain any blood pressure at this point, and then they die of cardiovascular system collapse.
+Patients die from sudden cardiac death due to cardiac autonomic neuropathy because their heart rates will suddenly jump to 300 beats per minute, so they cannot maintain any blood pressure at this point.
+Then they die of cardiovascular system collapse.
 In 2016, the SAVOR-TIMI 53 Trial determined that approximately 1/3 of deaths in persons with DMT2 were caused by sudden cardiac death.

 There are no symptoms or warning signs as cardiac autonomic neuropathy silently develops.
 It can be easily detected with a physician’s common electrocardiogram (ECG or EKG) through a measurement known as heart rate variability (HRV).
-If it is detected death can easily be prevented by reversing the underlying inflammation or blocking the arrhythmia with medication but unfortunately most modern ECG machines do not provide physicians with that simple information.
+If it is detected, death can easily be prevented by reversing the underlying inflammation or blocking the arrhythmia with medication.
+Still, unfortunately, most modern ECG machines do not provide physicians with that simple information.

-Over the last few decades we have witnessed DMT2 is occurring in younger and younger individuals.
-This is because the abnormal elevation of chronic inflammatory cytokines is beginning at younger and younger ages as well.
+Over the last few decades, we have witnessed DMT2 occurring in younger and younger individuals.
+This is because the abnormal elevation of chronic inflammatory cytokines begins at younger and younger ages as well.

 If you have diabetes, there are several things you can do to prevent yourself from dying from CAN and sudden cardiac death.

 With time you will be able to detect the reduction of inflammation in your blood work.
-Look for reductions in your fasting blood sugar, HgbA1c level, and your triglycerides.
+Look for reductions in your fasting blood sugar, HgbA1c level, and triglycerides.
 Reductions in those numbers are all indications that your inflammation is declining.
-Additional tests such as the highly sensitive C-reactive protein (hsCRP) will also decline once your inflammation is lowered.
+Additional tests, such as the highly sensitive C-reactive protein (hs-CRP), will also decline once your inflammation is lowered.

-The Nemechek Protocol® also encompasses the use of transcutaneous Vagus nerve stimulation to provide a significant reduction in pro-inflammatory cytokines and is often required to get substantial recovery of autonomic function.
-This is a type of electric neuromodulation to the Vagus nerve which completely controls inflammation throughout the body.
+The Nemechek Protocol® also encompasses the use of transcutaneous Vagus nerve stimulation to get substantial recovery of autonomic function.
+This is a type of electric neuromodulation to the Vagus nerve, completely controlling inflammation throughout the body.

-Diabetes management is no longer just about taking pills to keep blood sugar levels low, because diabetes is never under control in a high inflammation environment.
-Diabetes management must include a focus on inflammation control by the combined benefit of calorie reduction, carbohydrate reduction, AGE reduction, and improvement of autonomic nervous system health to prevent death from sudden cardia death.
+Diabetes management is no longer just about taking pills to keep blood sugar levels low because diabetes is never under control in a high inflammation environment.
+Diabetes management must include a focus on inflammation control by the combined benefit of calorie reduction, carbohydrate reduction, AGE reduction, and improvement of autonomic nervous system health to prevent death from sudden cardiac death.